FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 ## Additional Resources

-For practical steps to implement Oauth 2.0 with different Javascript frameworks, see these tutorials:
+For practical steps to implement OAuth 2.0 with different Javascript frameworks, see these tutorials:
 * [OAuth and Angular] (https://fusionauth.io/blog/2020/03/31/how-to-securely-implement-oauth-angular )
 * [OAuth and React] (https://fusionauth.io/blog/2021/11/11/how-to-authenticate-your-react-app)
 * [OAuth and VueJS] (https://fusionauth.io/blog/2020/08/06/securely-implement-oauth-vuejs)